UCL-ARC/fortran-unit-testing-exercises/README.md

 Several of the exercises rely on the [pFUnit testing library](https://github.com/Goddard-Fortran-Ecosystem/pFUnit).
 This library needs to be built locally for these relevant exercises to work.
 For convenience a [script](./scripts/build-pfunit.sh) is provided to fetch and build pFUnit.
 Run this script with the `-h` flag for more information.

+> pFUnit has already been installed within the devcontainer at `/home/vscode/pfunit`.

 ### Dev dependencies